 Jonathan Saunders (London)

 New Yorkers got a fresh jolt of color amid all the black when the Scottish-born designer Jonathan Saunders began showing his print-happy collections in the Big Apple not year.
 With loads of colorblocking, bold tailoring, and of course his signature multicolored prints, Saunders also caught the attention of Target, where he collaborated on their latest Go!
-International collection, a younger but still edgy take on the designer's cheerful aesthetic.
+International collection, a younger but s

 Labels: